LovelaceAcademy/Learn/_posts/2021-06-08-starting-your-journey.markdown

 - Updates to the data come from transactions (Tx)
 - Every Tx has a fee in ADA based on its payload
 - Everyone can submit a Tx as long as the accounting/cryptographic/smart contract validation succeeds
-- Every Tx propagates through the network of full nodes after submission
+- Every Tx propagates through the network of full nodes after submission in a _pending_ state
 - Pending Txs are batched into Blocks committed by Stake Pools at a regular interval
 - Everyone can participate in the Proof-of-Stake consensus to commit new Blocks (i.e. be a SPO)
 - Tx finalisations are not immediate.
 A by-product of eventual consistency in distributed systems with additional protection against invalid forks